SQL INTERSECT

 SQL INTERSECT Where Clause Example 4

-The following Query will display the common errors we encountered while working with this SQL Intersect query.
+The following Query will display your common errors while working with this SQL Intersect query.
 For this, we will use two tables (Employee and [Employees 2016]) present in our Database.
 The screenshot below shows that the [Employee] table has 7 columns and 14 rows.

 Employee Table 12